-Michele Hathaway Tuton is currently the New Mexico RA and has experience with mental health challenges in her family.
-She is also on the team as an ally.
+Michele Hathaway Tuton has a great desire to raise awareness about mental health and the needs of artists with these challenges.
+She also is on the team as an ally.
 Michele writes middle grade and picture book fiction and nonfiction.

 We Need Diverse Books–Grants, awards, mentorships, a resource page with articles on diversity, for writers, illustrators, teachers, parents, publishing industry.

 Kweli Children of Color Conference–A conference for BIPOC writers and illustrators that celebrates and supports our unique voices, our nuanced stories, our truth.
 Spring.

 Heartdrum imprint at HaperCollins–Publishers that highlight the voices of Native creators and accepts unsolicited submissions.

 Indigenous Comic Con Festival or Indipop–An event that showcases work of Native and Indigenous creators in the world of pop culture.

 Cynsations Blog by Cynthia Leitich Smith–NY Times bestselling author of books for young readers and author-curator of Heartdrum.
 Cynsations interviews plus Children’s and YA Lit Resources.

 National Hispanic Cultural Center (NHCC) Bilingual Book Festival–takes place in April each year and features K-6 books in Spanish and English and Native Languages.
 The festival includes author readings, a book fair, student storytelling, poetry performances, workshops and more.

 NM Writers Grant Program–Awarded to two writers who reflect our diverse state.
 Grantees are honored as special guests at the NM Writes annual dinner.